-The Wellness Center, located in Hill House, is dedicated to the physical and emotional well being of NEC students.
+The Wellness Center, located in Hill House, is dedicated to the physical and emotional well-being of NEC students, as well as the greater NEC community.
 Our services focus on the education, promotion, and maintenance of physical and psychological wellness of all regularly enrolled students.
-Our health services are staffed by nurse practitioners, an RN, and a medical doctor.
-Our counseling staff is comprised of master's prepared counselors, and graduate-level interns.
-The center provides routine primary care, mental health counseling, psychological testing and assessment, by appointment and acute walk-in care.
-Counseling staff has weekly drop-in hours in addition to regularly scheduled appointment times.
-Wellness Center hours are Monday through Friday 8:30 a.m. - 4:30 p.m.
-There is 24/7 on-call coverage if assistance is needed after hours.
+Our health services are staffed by nurse practitioners and registered nurses.
+Our counseling staff is comprised of master's prepared counselors, as well as a psychiatric nurse practitioner and graduate-level interns.

 Mental health counseling services provide students with the opportunity to talk with someone in a confidential setting.
 The mental health staff is available to all students for individual and/or couples counseling.
-On staff is a drug and alcohol counselor who provides substance abuse counseling and educational outreach.
-Referrals to outside agencies for more in-depth therapeutic needs are available.